 Carlsen has the competitive advantage of memorization on his side, he can lot only memorize a lot of lines but also keep a lot of things he has learned over time.

-The video below demonstrates Magnus recalling a lot of Vishy Anand’s games, which is his rival in the world chess championship:
+There is a video that show Magnus recalling a lot of Vishy Anand’s games, which is his rival in the world chess championship:

 Ok granted he faced Anand and is likely to have prepared extensively against him by studying a lot of his games, we need to understand that Vishy’s games are not only around 90-100, it’s possibly 500 to 1,000 or more.